rob-myers/rob-myers.github.io/articles/tech1.md

 If the JavaScript component is called `MyComponent`, the associated tag will be `<MyComponent />` or perhaps `<my-component />`.
 Intuitively, HTML is extended with these custom tags, which ultimately unwind into plain old HTML.

-Now, competing notions of JavaScript component exist in the wild.
+Competing notions of JavaScript component exist in the wild.
 One popular approach is _React function components_.
 They are just JavaScript functions with constraints on their parameters and return value.

-- They have a single parameter, conventionally called _props_.
+- They have a single parameter conventionally called _props_.
   It is a JavaScript `Object` defining the component's named inputs, and possibly special properties like _children_, _key_ and _ref_.

 - They must return either null or a virtual [DOM node](https://developer.mozilla.org/en-US/docs/Web/API/Node).
-  This returned value ultimately amounts to an HTML fragment to be rendered, and may depend on the component's props and internal state (via [hooks](https://reactjs.org/docs/hooks-intro.html)).
+  This returned value ultimately unwinds to an HTML fragment, and may depend on the component's props and internal state (via [hooks](https://reactjs.org/docs/hooks-intro.html)).

 React developers use a grammatical extension of JavaScript called **JSX**.